RSDO-DS3/Slovene-BERT-Tool/README.md

 ---

-Scripts for data-preparation and training of Slovenian BERT/RoBERTa model.
+Scripts for data-preparation and training of Slovenian BERT/RoBERTa model (SloBERTa).
+The trained SloBERTa model is available at http://hdl.handle.net/11356/1387

 ### Requirements
 * `fairseq` (https://github.com/pytorch/fairseq)